 NYCC follows the latest guidance as issued by the Government.
-The LA is working on a range of materials to support settings prepare for wider opening.
+The LA has provided a range of materials to support settings prepare for wider opening.
 However, settings should take account their own individual circumstances and the needs of their community.